arunbaby0/arunbaby.com/_dsa/0058-regular-expression-matching.md

 companies: [Google, Meta, Amazon, Microsoft, Uber, Airbnb]
 ---

 **"Regular Expression Matching is where string manipulation meets automata theory.
 It requires translating a sequence of patterns into a resilient state machine."**

 ## 1. Introduction: The Power of Pattern

-From terminal commands to tokenizers in Large Language Models, **Regular Expressions (RegEx)** are the backbone of text processing.
+From terminal commands (`grep "error.*"`) to tokenizers in Large Language Models, **Regular Expressions (RegEx)** are the backbone of text processing.
 While most engineers use them every day, few understand what's happening under the hood.

 At its core, RegEx matching is a **Search Problem**.
-Unlike simple string search, RegEx introduced **Wildcards** (`.`) and **Quantifiers** (`*`).
+Unlike simple string search (finding a substring), RegEx introduces **Wildcards** (`.`) and **Quantifiers** (`*`).
 This makes the search space branch: when you see `a*`, you could choose to match zero 'a's, one 'a', or many.
+- *Should I consume this character?*
+- *Should I skip this pattern?*
+- *Should I backtrack?*

-We solve the RegEx matching problem using **Dynamic Programming**, exploring how to manage overlapping subproblems and complex state transitions.
+We solve the RegEx matching problem using **Dynamic Programming (DP)**, exploring how to manage overlapping subproblems and complex state transitions without falling into the "redos" (Regular Expression Denial of Service) trap of exponential time complexity.

+### 1.1 Why This Problem Matters
+-   **Compiler Design**: Understanding lexical analysis and token generation.
+-   **Security**: Analyzing how catastrophic backtracking can crash a server.
+-   **Automata Theory**: Bridging the gap between NFA (Non-deterministic Finite Automaton) and practical code.

 ---